 Increase in Demand for Smart Buildings

 Smart cities, schools, transportation, hospitals, etc., will be powered by wireless tech and increased connectivity.
 Contractors and technicians with experience in smart technology and systems will succeed as we navigate into this new future.
 This includes the implementation of these new technologies and an understanding of how this ecosystem can help people better connect with systems that make their lives easier.

 High Tech PPE

 For example, one of these smart devices is Proxxi.
 This armband is a wearable voltage sensor that radically reduces the risk of electrical contact injuries and electrocution.
 It provides real-time insights into workers’ behavior and warns the wearer when they are too close to a dangerous electrical field.

 Microgrids support an overall efficient grid by using renewable energy sources, like solar, wind, and hydropower.
 The use of local energy sources helps reduce energy loss, resulting in increased efficiency of the electric system.

 Electrical engineers can use drones to monitor and examine hazardous electrical zones without harming themselves or others.
 This provides a higher level of safety in the electrical industry.

-To solve this, the electricity industry is working towards better battery and energy storage.
+To solve this, the electricity industry is working towards better battery and energy storage systems.
 The demand for a cleaner and more dynamic grid has led to energy storage initiatives and more efficient energy storage solutions.